amcnguyen/Getting-and-Cleaning-Data/README.md

 * 'test/y_test.txt': Test labels.

-The following files are available for the train and test data ( Their descriptions are equivalent ):

 * 'train/subject_train.txt':
 	+ Each row identifies the subject who performed the activity for each window sample.
 	+ Its range is from 1 to 30.

-* 'train/Inertial Signals/total_acc_x_train.txt':
-	+ The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
-	+ Every row shows a 128 element vector.
-	+ The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.

-* 'train/Inertial Signals/body_acc_x_train.txt':
-	+The body acceleration signal obtained by subtracting the gravity from the total acceleration.

-* 'train/Inertial Signals/body_gyro_x_train.txt':
+* 'test/subject_test.txt':
-	+ The angular velocity vector measured by the gyroscope for each window sample.
+	+ Each row identifies the subject who performed the activity for each window sample.
-	+ The units are radians/second.
+	+ Its range is from 1 to 30.

+* 'train/Inertial Signals/': not used

+* 'test/Inertial Signals/': not used

 ***